 In Waterfall, architects and managers are expected to understand the entire product with all its complexity, while teams need understand only the part they are specifically responsible for.
-Similarly, in Agile, each team only needs to understand the component of the product they’re charged with delivering (which will create strong separation for that part from all other parts due to Conway's law).
-But in both cases teams are still not really in charge of WHAT they are building, only HOW to build what they have given to build.
+Similarly, in Agile, each team only needs to understand the component of the product it is charged with delivering (which will create strong separation for that part from all other parts due to Conway's law).
+But in both cases, teams are still not really in charge of what they are building, only how to build what they have given to build.

-In a typical Agile organisation, number of independent components is between 3 to 10, with one team -- or sometimes two -- working on each.
-This does means that Agile teams can take 3 to 10 times more complexity on themselves compared to Waterfall teams, but they are all still building monoliths.
-So you can see how in some ways cultural differences between Waterfall and Agile are actually compatible.
+In a typical Agile organisation, the number of independent components is between three to 10, with one team—or sometimes two—working on each.
+This does mean that Agile teams can take three to 10 times more complexity on themselves compared to Waterfall teams, but they are all still building monoliths.
+So you can see how, in some ways, cultural differences between Waterfall and Agile are actually compatible.

-The most common culture clash we find when we are called in to help save an attempted Cloud Native migration gone wrong is where a company has tried to add one element of Cloud Native while not changing anything else. ('We will keep delivering software the same way we always have, except now we will have DevOps!”
+The most common culture clash we find, when we are called in to help save an attempted Cloud Native migration gone wrong, is where a company has tried to add one element of Cloud Native while not changing anything else. ('We will keep delivering software the same way we always have, except now we will have DevOps!')

-This is why understanding your own organisational culture is critical for functioning well in the world -- i.e., succeeding as a business.
+This is why understanding your own organisational culture is critical for functioning well in the world—i.e., succeeding as a business.
 Knowing your culture means being able to choose the path that best fits your organisation . . . or not choosing some hot new tech that, however promising, conflicts with your organisation’s fundamental nature.

 Cultural awareness also grants the ability to start changing your organisation from within, by a myriad of small steps all leading in the same direction.
 This allows you to evolve gradually and naturally alongside a rapidly changing world.
-“Long term direction” is literally the definition of strategy.
+'Long-term direction' is literally the definition of strategy.
 So small steps towards this direction are strategic steps.
-It’s a myth that strategy is “big”.
+It’s a myth that strategy is 'big'.
 Egos are big.
-Strategy is setting a long term direction and taken steps on that direction.
+Strategy is setting a long-term direction and taken steps on that direction.

 So: Your culture is the sum of the practices that add up to and define how you function.
 You can identify these forces that shape your organisation so fundamentally by examining the actions that define your day-to-day operation.
 Then you can decide the best next steps.
 This is far from new advice.
-Long, long before Cloud Native, Confucian philosophy advised us that, in order to slowly change one action over time, you must first change yourself -- and then those around you.
+Long, long before Cloud Native, Confucian philosophy advised us that, in order to slowly change one action over time, you must first change yourself—and then those around you.